pangenome/odgi/docs/rst/commands/odgi_extract.rst

 ---------

 | **-t, --threads**\ =\ *N*
-| Number of threads to use (to embed the subpaths in parallel).
+| Number of threads to use for parallel operations.

 Processing Information
 ----------------------